Tonga national rugby league team: History

 This match was labelled one of the greatest upsets in rugby league history, marking the first time Australia had lost to a tier 2 nation since 1978.
 Jason Taumalolo rated the win above his 2015 NRL Grand Final victory with the North Queensland Cowboys.

-2021 World Cup

 Tonga competed at the 2021 Rugby League World Cup in England, having qualified automatically as semi-finalists of the 2017 tournament.
 The tournament was delayed until 2022 due to the COVID-19 pandemic.
 The team won all three group games, before falling 18-20 against Samoa in a 'classic' quarter-final that was lauded for its 'athleticism, power and superb ball-handling skills'.

+Tonga made history in 2023 with their tour of England, being the first Pacific Island nation to tour a European country.

+In the 2024 Rugby League Pacific Championships, Tonga were widely praised for their performance finishing runners-up, highlighting the nation's development in recent years.